en_USEnglish

 2.1 WordPress customization options

 WordPress offers great flexibility when it comes to customizing your website.
-With thousands of themes available, you can choose the one that best suits your specific business or project.
-What's more, WordPress lets you modify the source code directly for advanced customization, offering a higher level of control over your site's appearance.
+With thousands of themes available, you can choose the one that best suits your business or specific project.
+Additionally, WordPress allows you to directly edit the source code for advanced customizations, providing a higher level of control over the appearance of your site.

 2.2 Wix customization options

 Wix also offers a range of customization options.
-With a simple drag-and-drop interface, you can easily modify the appearance of your site by moving and resizing elements.
-Wix also offers a wide choice of predefined templates that can be customized to match your brand.
-However, advanced customization options are limited in comparison with WordPress.
+With a simple drag-and-drop interface, you can easily change the look of your site by moving and resizing elements.
+Wix also offers a wide selection of pre-made templates that can be customized to match your brand.
+However, advanced customization options are limited compared to WordPress.

 3. Flexibility

-WordPress is renowned for its flexibility.
-As an open source CMS, it allows users to create virtually any type of website, from personal blogs to complex corporate sites.
-Thanks to its extensive library of themes and plugins, you can add specific functionality and customize your site to suit your needs.
+WordPress is known for its flexibility.
+As an open-source CMS, it allows users to create virtually any type of website, from personal blogs to complex business sites.
+With its extensive library of themes and plugins, you can add specific features and customize your site to suit your needs.

-Wix also offers flexibility in terms of website creation.
-It offers basic functionality for different types of site, but can be limited in terms of advanced customization and specific features.
-If you have customization needs or particular requirements for your website, WordPress may be a more suitable option.
+Wix also offers some flexibility when it comes to website creation.
+It offers basic features for different types of sites, but it can be limited in terms of advanced customization and specific features.
+If you have customization needs or specific requirements for your website, WordPress may be a better option.

 4. Performance